Jetson Orin Nano vs NX vs AGX Power Consumption (2026)

 | Best efficiency at | 1–4 cameras | 4–12 cameras | 12–20 cameras |

-The Orin NX actually has the best TOPS-per-watt ratio at its default power mode.
+The Orin NX has the best TOPS-per-watt ratio at its default 15W mode (~10.5 TOPS/W).
 However, the Orin Nano wins on absolute power draw — critical for battery, PoE, and outdoor deployments where total wattage matters more than efficiency ratios.

 Power Modes Across Platforms